GabLeRoux/ansi-colors-chrome-extension/ReadMe.md

 - [ ] figure out how to pass data to [ansi-html-stream][ansi-html-stream] (using a stream? maybe I should find a different solution)
 - [x] Provide ansi stripping capability [strip-ansi][strip-ansi]
+- [ ] Add support for colors instead of stripping colors
 - [ ] create an icon
 - [ ] publish